PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 20:10:00
+Last updated: 2024-04-02 20:10:34
-Random Quote: The best preparation for tomorrow is doing your best today. - H. Jackson Brown Jr.
+Random Quote: The key to growth is the introduction of higher dimensions of consciousness into our awareness. - Laozi